markcheno/dataprod-project/README.md

-This application implements a Monte Carlo trading system simulator.
+This Shiny application implements a Monte Carlo trading system simulator.
 You select various inputs describing a trading system and it then simulates many potential outcomes.
 Finally, it calculates and displays a number of useful statistics about the outcomes.
 It is useful to get a feel for how a particular trading system may perform in the future.

 Inputs: